deepakraina99/ar523/a3/README.md

 For **Part 4**, extend your IBVS implementation to track a moving object.

-For **all parts**, you are expected to deliver the following:
+For **all parts**, you are expected to deliver the code implementation
-    • Code implementation

 #### Extra Credits
 * Implement occlusion handling using robust estimation or filtering.